Rapptz/discord.py/docs/api.rst

         :type: :class:`~discord.app_commands.AppCommandPermissions`

+    .. attribute:: auto_moderation_rule_name

+        The name of the auto moderation rule name.

+        :type: :class:`str`

+    .. attribute:: auto_moderation_rule_trigger_type

+        The rule type that was triggered by an action.

+        :type: :class:`~discord.AutoModRuleTriggerType`

 .. this is currently missing the following keys: reason and application_id I'm not sure how to about porting these